davidlidebrandt/milestone-project-2/README.md

 of the element and then using that to add back the .card class.

 * After the game was finished successfully the timer still counted down and when the time had ran out the modal for a lost game popped up.
-The soulution to this was to add a function that resets the timer on certain intervals and then stopping the execution of that function whenever a new game was started.
+The solution to this was to add a function that resets the timer on certain intervals and then stopping the execution of that function whenever a new game was started.
 This solution worked but introduced a new bug, when starting a new game from one of the modal buttons the timer for a short second showed a negative number.
 The solution was to remove the above overly complicated solution and just use the clearInterval function